-The hospitality sector employs 11,9 million people and is a sector that provides job opportunities for all types of workers (30% of workers are relatively unskilled compared to 17,7% in the overall economy).
+Before COVID-19, the hospitality sector employed 11,9 million people providing job opportunities for all types of workers (30% of workers are relatively unskilled compared to 17,7% in the overall economy).
 The hospitality sector also gives young people the possibility of entering into the job market for the first time in their lives (in fact, 20% of the people employed are aged under 25 years).
 This helps to fight young unemployment.
 Nevertheless, and as mentioned before, the sector faces a serious skills mismatch.
-While the average job vacancy rate is 2,2% in the EU in 2018, it reaches the hospitality sector 5,1% in Belgium or 4,8% in Austria.
+While the average job vacancy rate is 2,2% in the EU in 2018, it reaches the hospitality sector 5,1% in Belgium or 4,8% in Austria4.

-HOTREC is very actively participating and supporting all Commission initiatives that intend to anticipate the future skill needs of the tourism sector.
-Detecting the emerging skills is essential to train employees and employers on the industries future requirements, and thus to enhance the competitiveness of companies so that they keep on creating quality and quantity employment.
+HOTREC is very actively participating and supporting all Commission initiatives that intend to anticipate the future skill needs of the tourism sector5.
+Detecting the emerging skills is essential to train employees and employers on the industries future requirements, and thus to enhance the competitiveness of companies so that they keep on creating guality and guantity employment.

-HOTREC also encourages its members to develop, at national level, quality, cost-effective and attractive apprenticeship schemes that help lead to a combination of job related skills, work based experience and learning and key competences that facilitate young people's entry into the labour market, as well as adult's career progression and transition to employment.
-In this context, HOTREC signed a pledge together with its trade union counter-part EFFAT, under the umbrella of the European Alliance for Apprenticeships, with the view of enhancing the quality and attractiveness of apprenticeship schemes at national level.
+HOTREC also encourages its members to develop, at national level, guality, cost-effective and attractive apprenticeship schemes that help lead to a combination of job related skills, work based experience and learning and key competences that facilitate young people's entry into the labour market, as well as adult's career progression and transition to employment.